Other Policies and Additional Information

 Parents are asked to inform the school as soon as possible if there are any changes to addresses, telephone numbers, workplaces, emergency contacts etc. Problems are encountered if the school is unable to contact someone when a child has been taken ill at school.
 Pupil Data Checking Sheets are sent annually to parents for checking and returning any amendments to the school office.

-If children are unwell parents are contacted and asked to fetch them from school.
+If children are unwell parents are contacted and asked to collect them from school.
 We have a number of qualified first aiders on our staff, as well as many appointed persons, so you can rest assured that your child will receive the best attention.
 In cases where it is felt necessary, an ambulance will be called.

 Children are allowed to cycle to school on the condition that they have passed a cycle training course and/or have a signed consent form from their parents.